On this page:

 Where a stacking system requires one car to be manually moved for another car to enter or exit, the car spaces should be allocated to a single tenancy or residence.

-A schedule to the Parking Overlay can be used to allow a financial contribution (such as a ‘cash-in-lieu’ payment) to be paid in place of providing car parking spaces.
+A schedule for the parking overlay can be used to allow a financial contribution (such as a ‘cash-in-lieu’ payment) to be paid in place of providing car parking spaces.
 Where a schedule provides for this, it will set out:

 The schedule may also set out if appropriate: